cosmos/cosmos-multisig-ui/README.md

 ### 2. Setup environment variables

 In the Vercel control panel for your new app, go to `Settings -> Environment Variables` and add in the keys and values from this repo's `.env.sample` file.
-The only remaining variable should be the `DGRAPH_SECRET`, which will be available once you setup your DGraph instance.

 ### 3. Initializing DGraph